fullcalendar/fullcalendar/CONTRIBUTING.md

 Or, you can run a script that automatically rebuilds whenever you save a source file:

 	npm run watch

-When you are finished, run the following command to write the distributable files into the `./dist/` directory:

-	npm run dist

 If you want to clean up the generated files, run: